 No funnel works perfectly right out of the gate.
 Set up tracking for every stage of the funnel, so you know where people drop off and where you need to make improvements.

-Connect Google Analytics to your website, landing page platform, email service provider, and any other apps you use.
+Connect Google Analytics to your website, landing page builder, email service provider, and any other apps you use.
 If you can use an all-in-one application like Kajabi, all the better.
 You only need to set up your Google Analytics application once, and you’ll have all your metrics in one place.

 How to build a sales funnel